LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 asleep on the floor;

-my body is long gone.
+my body is long gone now.

 &nbsp;

 My babe is long gone,

-meanwhile I burn;
+as I burn in cold;

 seems like a party on Heaven